 Waverley is approximately 9km from Sydney’s CBD and covers 9km2.
 Waverley is a densely populated area, with a rich Aboriginal history and ethnically diverse community.
 Bondi has been positioned as a destination for visitors for over 135 years, when Bondi Beach was officially opened to the public in 1882.

-The Traditional Custodians of the Waverley LGA are the Gadigal people and the Bidgigal people.
+Today, it is accepted that the gadigal, bidiagal and birrabirragal are clan groups that occupied the area between Sydney Harbour and Botany Bay which include the Waverley.
 Approximately 1,500 Aboriginal people were estimated to have lived between Broken Bay and Botany Bay before European settlement.

 “Bondi” or “Boondi” is an aboriginal word meaning “water breaking over rocks” or “noise of water breaking over rocks.”
 The Gadigal, who witnessed the arrival of the First Fleet, recorded their impressions of the Europeans by engraving a fully-rigged ship at Bellevue Hill just outside Waverley.

 Although unknown to many visitors, Waverley’s Aboriginal cultural heritage can be identified through a range of archaeological remains and natural features of Waverley landscape.
 There are currently 11 registered Aboriginal Archaeological Sites in the Waverley LGA.
 Rock carvings found along coastal areas of Bondi Beach are believed to be approximately 2,000 years old.

 For lots more important and fascinating local history, download Waverley Aboriginal Cultural Heritage Study, prepared by Dominic Steele Consulting Archaeology in 2009 on behalf of Waverley Council.